-The Learn to Sail Keelboats course introduces people to sailing on keelboats.
+The Learn to Sail Keelboats is a hands on course that introduces people to sailing on keelboats.
 No experience is necessary.
 We will teach you all of the principles needed for your journey to become a great sailor.
 You just need to be over 16 years old!

 - essential safety skills